-Where Are the Best Fishing Spots in Corpus Christi, TX?
+Where Are the Best Fishing Spots in Corpus Christi, Texas?

-In Corpus Christi, you can fish from a boat or a pier, stand on the land, or wade in the water.
-Whatever your preference, these are nine of the best local fishing spots for all anglers .
+In Corpus Christi, you can fish from a boat or a pier, stand on the shore, or wade in the water.
+Whatever your preference, these are nine of the best places to fish in Corpus Christi.

 1. Wilson’s Cut